-Do not align references or pointers that were allocated using NewExpression on boundaries that are not a multiple of size\t.
-The garbage collector assumes that pointers and references to gc allocated objects will be on size\t byte boundaries.
+Do not align references or pointers that were allocated using NewExpression on boundaries that are not a multiple of size_t.
+The garbage collector assumes that pointers and references to go allocated objects will be on size_t byte boundaries.
 If they are not, undefined behavior will result.